 ▶︎ Learn more about Defender vs Firewall

-If you’d rather, you can install a commercial antivirus product for added peace of mind.
+If you prefer, you can install a commercial antivirus product for extra features or peace of mind.

 ⚠️ Note: